finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Distinct

-The keyword `distinct` can appear after an attribute with multiple cardinality in a Rosetta path. :
+The keyword `distinct` can appear after an attribute with multiple cardinality in a Rosetta path:

 ```
 quantity -> unitOfAmount -> currency distinct